brainboxdotcc/retro-rocket/docpages/basic-language-reference/functions/integer/MEMALLOC.md

 * Contents are unspecified on allocation.
 * Always pair with \ref MEMRELEASE "MEMRELEASE" to avoid leaks.
+* The allocated memory is only valid while the program that requested it is running.
+The returned value ma be passed to other programs, however be aware of this restriction.
 * Returned handle is suitable for binary I/O (\ref BINREAD "BINREAD", \ref BINWRITE "BINWRITE", \ref SOCKBINWRITE "SOCKBINWRITE", \ref SOCKBINREAD "SOCKBINREAD").
+* Once the program ends, all memory requested by MEMALLOC is automatically freed.

 **See also:**
 \ref MEMRELEASE "MEMRELEASE" · \ref BINREAD "BINREAD" · \ref BINWRITE "BINWRITE"